 In her position as editor, she notices that opportunities for the researchers she has contacts with at higher education institutions in these areas have sometimes been restricted.
-A special edition has been entirely dedicated to the threat to academic freedom.
+A special edition External link, opens in new window. has been entirely dedicated to the threat to academic freedom.
 Ninna Mörner believes that academic freedom is at the heart of conducting curiosity-based research and strengthening scholarship free from the influence of political or other pressures, enabling the open discussion that democracy is built upon.

 “Why is academic freedom under attack?
 Because critical thinking can contribute to authority being questioned, providing the knowledge necessary to see through prejudices and false truths.
 Autocratic regimes want to be able to serve up simple answers and solutions unopposed,” says Ninna Mörner, adding that there is considerable international solidarity and resistance that is highlighted in the special issue.